julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 - **Pennyroyal & Tansy:** Midwives used precise doses for fertility control or menstruation regulation, but unsupervised female use was explicitly forbidden in multiple European texts.

 ---

-## Historical Context: Why Some Herbs Were Approached with Caution by Women

-Globally, **women’s herbal caution combined practical, spiritual, and symbolic concerns**.
-Herbs affecting menstruation, fertility, or spiritual thresholds were never simply “banned” — they were **respected, monitored, and ritualized**.

-The underlying principles included:

-- **Reproductive caution:** Plants that could stimulate menstruation, affect conception, or act as abortifacients.
-- **Spiritual protection:** Herbs used in liminal rituals, dreams, or vision work required care to avoid spiritual harm.
-- **Symbolic gender associations:** Certain seeds, roots, or flowers were connected with fertility, life, or liminality, shaping culturally prescribed use.

-Across continents, **oral traditions, midwifery manuals, and herbal texts** reinforced these guidelines.

 ## Folklore Stories & Global Insights